 Home improvements very much in vogue.

-It would appear that the difficulty in finding a suitable larger house to move into is as much a problem as that of affordability.
+It would appear that the difficulty in finding a suitable larger house to move to is as much a problem as that of affordability.
 Although in many instances clients tell us that the cost of extending is much less than moving, once all the costs are taken into account.
-It’s possible that householders are generally becoming more demanding, whilst house builders have not yet caught up in terms of design.
+It is possible that householders are generally becoming more demanding, whilst house builders have not yet caught up in terms of design.
 If this is true, and I think it is, then extending and altering your house to fit your family’s requirements is more likely to give you what you want, rather than moving.
-Of course you’ll need to think about how desirable the house is to others when you come to sell it on, and this is where professional help can really assist.
+Of course you will need to think about how desirable the house is to others when you come to sell it on, and this is where professional help can really assist.